Ionization energy in periodic table

 When we move from top to bottom in a group the value of the potentials of chemical elements decreases with the increasing size of the atom.

-Because with the increasing atomic number, the change in the nucleus also increases.
-Therefore, the electrostatic attraction between the outermost electrons and the nucleus of an atom also increases and the removal of an electron from the nucleus is more difficult.
+With the increasing atomic number, the charge on the nucleus increases.
+Hence the electrostatic attraction between the outermost electrons and the nucleus of an atom increases and it is comparatively more difficult to remove an electron.
+Therefore, ionization energy value increses with the increasing charge of an atom.

 The greater the atomic radius of elements in the periodic table, the weaker will be the attraction.
 Hence the required energy for the removal of the electron is lower.

 Electrostatic attraction between the electrons and nucleus shows that an outer electron is attracted by the nucleus and repelled by the electrons of the inner shell.
-This combines attractive and repulsive force acting on the outer electron experiences less attraction from the nucleus.
-Thus this effect is known as the shielding effect.
+The combined attractive and repulsive force acting on the outer electron experiences less attraction from the nucleus.
+It is called the shielding or screening effect.

 The larger the number of electrons in the inner shell, the lesser the attractive force for holding the outer electron.

-The radial distribution functions of the s, p, and d subshell show that for the same principal quantum number the s-subshell is most shielding than the p-subshell and least shielding the d-orbital.
-The shielding efficiency, s > p > d.
+The radial distribution functions of the s, p, and d subshells show that for the same principal quantum number, the s-subshell is more shielding than the p-subshell and least shielding the d-orbital.
+Therefore, the shielding efficiency is in the following order:

 Periodic Table Trends of Ionization Energy